-Start of Game Procedure
+Start-of-game Procedure

 A series of setup steps that precede the start of the game.
-It involves revealing your hero card, deciding on the first turn player, selecting equipment and weapons, shuffling and presenting your deck, and drawing your hand.
+It involves the player revealing their hero card, deciding on the first turn player, selecting equipment and weapons, shuffling and presenting their deck, and drawing their hand.
 (See Section 4.1 - Starting a Game)